 This document is the User Requirements Document (URD) prepared for the "Greenland_Ice_Sheet_cci+" (GIS_cci+) project in accordance to the Contract [AD1] and the Statement of Work (SoW) [AD2].
+The document is updated for Cycle 2 of the project

 The objective of the URD is to document the user requirements of climate science and climate services for the development of the ECV data products.
 The ECVs in the GIS_cci+ project are: